NCERT Solutions Class 11 English For Elkana – Free PDF Download

 1. Comment on the subtlety with which the poet captures the general pattern of communication within a family.

-In the poem ‘For Elkana’ the poet has depicted a scene of a common Indian home.
+In the poem ‘For Elkana’, the poet has depicted a scene from a common Indian home.
 On one April evening, walking on the porch, the wife explains a few issues which the husband is unconcerned about, as he thinks that any man in his neighbourhood would have an answer to them.
 The lady is keen to discuss the issues with no disturbance and asks for the attention of her husband.
-It is a typical normal way of how a conversation occurs between a husband and a wife, let it be on any topic under the sun.
+It is a typical way in which a conversation occurs between a husband and a wife, let it be on any topic under the sun.
 The husband thinks the talk is not relevant and ignores it.
-He thinks that the issues which his wife is discussing are too simple to spend his time on and in a funny way declares that his wife is correct in order to avoid any further arguments.
-It might be interesting for the reader to find that during an argument, the poet doesn’t forget to explain about the wife’s love for her husband.
+He thinks that the issues which his wife is discussing are too simple to spend his time on and, in a funny way, declares that his wife is correct in order to avoid any further arguments.
+It might be interesting for the reader to find that during an argument, the poet doesn’t forget to explain the wife’s love for her husband.

 2. Poetic effect is achieved in the poem through understatement and asides.
 Discuss this with examples.